ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 This step is done automatically by the alpha-version platform installer, [see below](#up-and-running-with-the-platform-installer).

 If you have installed the binary distribution of opam through the install script, this step should already be done.
-If you have installed it through your system package manager, you must initialise opam by running the following command:
+If you have installed it through your system package manager, you must initialise opam by running the following command.
+This method will fetch and initialize the latest version of opam, directly from the official servers:

 ```shell
 $ opam init          # Can take some time